neumovelab/myoassist-web/reinforcement-learning/index.md

 # Reinforcement Learning

 MyoAssist’s reinforcement learning (RL) pipeline is built on top of **[Stable-Baselines3 (SB3) PPO](https://stable-baselines3.readthedocs.io/en/master/index.html)** and a set of custom **[MuJoCo](https://mujoco.org/)** environments that simulate human–exoskeleton interaction.
-This page gives you a bird’s-eye view of how everything fits together and where to find more information.
+This page gives you an overview of how everything fits together and where to find more information.

-Reinforcement learning (RL) is a machine learning paradigm where an agent learns to make decisions by interacting with an environment and receiving feedback in the form of rewards.
-In the context of MyoAssist, RL is used to train control policies for human–exoskeleton systems within MuJoCo simulation environments.

 <p align="center">
   <img src="../assets/rl_framework.png" alt="MyoAssist reinforcement learning framework" style="width: 34rem; max-width: 100%; height: auto;">
 </p>

+Reinforcement learning (RL) is a machine learning paradigm where an agent learns to make decisions by interacting with an environment and receiving feedback in the form of rewards.
+In the context of MyoAssist, RL is used to train control policies for human–exoskeleton systems within MuJoCo simulation environments.

 **Observation Space:**
 In our environments, the agent receives observations that include: